Omotunde E. G. Johnson

 Omotunde E. G. Johnson (born 1941), is a senior research associate at the African Center for Economic Transformation.
 He previously worked as a consultant with the International Monetary Fund on central banking and financial sector issues.

 Early life and education

 Born in Freetown to Creole parents, Johnson was educated at the Sierra Leone Grammar School.
 He later emigrated to the United States in 1962 to further his studies.
-Johnson is an alumnus of UCLA were he obtained his bachelor's, master's and doctoral degrees between 1961 and 1970.
+Johnson is an alumnus of UCLA where he obtained his bachelor's, master's and doctoral degrees between 1961 and 1970.
 All degrees are in economics.